harshaaaaaaaaaa/MyShittyOS/README.md

 It just boots for now.
-but working on it.
+Just flash the .iso file but working on it.